 I've caught up with a lot of things in tech and tried some out-of-the-blue experiences.
 Met people with different backgrounds and broadened my view on life.
 Admittedly, I had an elitist characteristic but I had to let it go.
 There's no gain to keeping it.
 My speaking/event engagement dropped as I've become more pragmatic with what I attend.
 I can't say that this is the best year but it did give me a more well-grounded reason to continue what I'm doing.
 It made me realize that I'm fortunate to where I am now as opportunities aren't available for everyone.

-Compared to mine where I had to urge to quit my job, started my startup at 21 and had the leeway to do passion projects, others are still working to make ends meet, not having the privilege to do the things they want due to endless consumerism.
+Compared to mine where I had to urge to quit my job, started my startup at 21, and had the leeway to do passion projects, others are still working to make ends meet, not having the privilege to do the things they want due to endless consumerism.
 Some started a family early (subjective), feuds from friends, and had to take the breadwinner role to survive.
-I had a lot of colleagues who are suffering on their (pre) quarter-life and I can’t help but feel sad.
-Political tensions are rising and we become victims on things we’re not in control of.
+I had a lot of colleagues who are suffering in their (pre) quarter-life and I can't help but feel sad.
+Political tensions are rising and we become victims of things we're not in control of.
 It gave me a perspective to understand deep into sociology and it makes me want to create a solution.

 Time is Money

 In the movie In Time, time is treated as currency.
-By the time you reach 25, you don’t genetically age.
-However, you get a free 1-year worth of time, which is treated as your money.
-Once you ran out of time, you die.
+By the time you reach 25, you don't genetically age.
+However, you get a free 1-year worth of time, which is treated like your money.
+Once you run out of time, you die.
 You pay 4 mins for a coffee, 30 mins for a bus, and essentially pay anything through time.
 There are 2 major time zones: Dayton and New Greenwich.
-Dayton is where the poor people live and typically have only 24 hours in their wallet while New Greenwich is where the rich and “immortals” reside.
-Will Salas (Justin Timberlake) is the protagonist and he’s a factory worker in Dayton earning 6 hours per shift.
+Dayton is where the poor people live and typically have only 24 hours in their wallet while New Greenwich is where the rich and "immortals" reside.
+Will Salas (Justin Timberlake) is the protagonist and he's a factory worker in Dayton earning 6 hours per shift.
 His goal is to move to New Greenwich.
-To move to New Greenwich, you’ll need to pay 1 month per time zone on the first half and 2 months on the latter.
-Dayton time zone lies on the 12th zone and NG on 4th.
-Overall, you’ll need to pay a year to get to NG.
+To move to New Greenwich, you'll need to pay 1 month per time zone in the first half and 2 months on the latter.
+Dayton time zone lies in the 12th zone and NG on the 4th.
+Overall, you'll need to pay a year to get to NG.
 Given that, it is nearly impossible for Daytoners to get to Greenwich.

 I'm not going to explain the entire plot of the movie but the point is this is how our world works.
 People work day and night to survive only to end up the inevitable.
 People would instead accept their faith and rely on authorities for miracles to happen.